jstty/hyper.io/README.md

    * **Load tests**
    * **Benchmarking Tools**

-Note: **Bolded items** are on the roadmap, not in the current release.
+Note: **Bold items** are on the roadmap, not in the current release.

 ### Releases
 ## **Current Release**